yochaigal/cairn/wip/2e/bibliography.md

 ## Games & Supplements

 - Beyond the Wall by Flatland Games
-- Into the Odd: Electric Bastionland by Chris McDowall
+- Electric Bastionland by Chris McDowall
 - Errant by Kill Jester
 - Knave & Maze Rats by Ben Milton
 - Mausritter by Isaac Williams